MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 The other big challenge with code katas is staying motivated.
 Because they are toy problems they don't solve any business need and don't add any value to the organization.
 A big driver for most software graduates is to work on something they feel is adding value to the company.
 They want to be seen as making a difference.
 They want to work on production!

 Their motivation to keep working through a kata quickly wanes.
+Dan Ariely does a great [TED Talk on motivation](https://www.youtube.com/watch?v=wfcro5iM5vw).
+In his talk he shares an experient around measuring motivation for drawings.

+As a mentor, understanding what drives motivation can help you use katas more effectively.
+For example, when you grad finishes a kata reviewing it thoroughly and giving detailed feedback increases motivation.

-### Understanding motivation leads to a better experience
+Understanding motivation leads to a better experience

-* People enjoy the work more, something invigorating about adding value and building stuff others will use

-Cons of real problems
-* Complex, often has too many things you need to understand
-* Touch area on what you are actually learning can be low

-are useful but can get boring

 ## When reviewing work look at the code when talking about it